 What we learned

-This experiment was good to talk and learn about…
+Learning how to grow lentils in cotton was good to talk and learn about…

 - How does a seed become a plant?
 Germination and growing process